This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

-Do I have to accept a donation from people I consider to be amoral?
+Do I have to accept a donation from people I consider to be immoral: Gift Acceptance Policies

-I am the development officer for a nonprofit that supports the families of chronically ill children under five years of age.
+I'm the development officer for a nonprofit that supports the families of chronically ill children under the age of five.

 Recently, I received a call from the manager of a strip club in our town.
 The dancers had been moved by an article our organization wrote about the plight of these kids and decided to donate the proceeds from customers on one Saturday night to my organization.
 I almost fell off my chair!